 - History of PMS/PMDD

-These symptoms all result from the imbalance that occurs as a result in a drop of progesterone in many women.
+These symptoms all result from the imbalance that occurs from a drop in progesterone.

 It’s helpful to think of estrogen and progesterone as yin and yang.

 While estrogen helps build up endometrial and breast tissue, progesterone does the exact opposite.